 Nearby you will also find an interpretive trail and the Atlatl Rock Campground, which has 43 campsites and 3 group campsites.

-Other amenities: picnic tables, grills, trash cans, water spigots, vault toilets, and covered area.
+Other amenities: picnic tables, grills, trash cans, water spigots, vault toilets, and a covered area.

 What to Take on Your Hike to Atlatl Rock

 Not much is needed for this “hike” to see the Atlatl Rock petroglyphs.

 If it’s a really hot day I would recommend taking the following to keep you from heating up too much.
 (BTW, I LOVE LOVE LOVE my thermal umbrella as it makes a considerable difference in keeping me cool.)

 Valley of Fire State Park

 Arches at the Valley of Fire State Park

 - I am a hiking enthusiast and not an expert, the information shared here is from my personal experiences and research to share with others as a reference.

 - All stats such as distances, elevations, elevation gains, ratings, and times are approximate based on mobile apps, GPS data, Google Earth, and other references compiled as a resource.

 - Click here to view my current hiking diary of other trails for reference.